krishp007/BuzzChat/README.md

 # BuzzChat

 Welcome to BuzzChat, a real-time chat application built using the MERN stack: MongoDB, Express, React, and Node.js.
 With BuzzChat, you can create an account, log in, and chat with other users seamlessly.
-Users can also select a profile avatar during registration to personalize their experience.
+Users can also select a profile avatar upon registration to personalize their experience.

 ## Features